To listen to this statement of faith, click below:

 The meaning of the Sabbath, however, was not made full until the arrival of Christ.

 These all point to the importance of understanding the truth about the Sabbath, something that Christians today largely believe has been done away with or has become over-spiritualized.
 In fact the Sabbath was expected, practiced and commanded before Sinai, with one example being the Sabbath rest commanded alongside the manna in the wilderness (Exodus 16).
 The Sabbath is a moral command, not something part of the ceremonial system, and it has found its fullest meaning in Christ.
-We do not rest to be saved, but rather because we are saved.
+We do not rest to be saved, but rather we rest because we are saved.

-And important note on holidays, both modern and old.
-I do not keep the Old Testament feasts nor do I believe they are to be kept.
 There is also great confusion about the calendar of the Hebrews, which is very different than the one used today.
-Even the modern “Hebrew calendar” is not the true calendar, and this is because Talmudic Judaism uses the moon rather than the position of the sun in the constellations as their basis.
+Even the modern “Hebrew calendar” is not the true calendar, and this is because Talmudic Judaism uses the moon rather than the position of the sun in the constellations as their basis, which is what the original Hebrews used.

 Nevertheless, the point is that God has done away with these holidays and even determining their actual, biblical occurrence is a challenge.
 With that in mind I also do not celebrate modern holidays, like Christmas or Easter.
-If I am invited by friends or family to such celebrations I will usually go, and I do not condemn anyone who chooses to celebrate these things, but I have learned too much about the pagan influences of these holidays and, because they often manifest in worldly or religious ways instead of spiritual ways, it is usually something to be avoided.
+If I am invited by friends or family to such celebrations I will usually go, and I do not condemn anyone who chooses to celebrate these things out of faith, but I have learned too much about the pagan influences of these holidays and, because they often manifest in worldly or religious ways instead of spiritual ways, it is usually something to be avoided.

 For my study series on the Sabbath, go here.

-Politics, Christianity & The Charismatic Movement
+Christian Nationalism, NAR & The Charismatic Movement

 In the current political climate it is important to acknowledge the role of the true Church in light of things such as the NAR (New Apostolic Reformation), Christian nationalism, the Charismatic and Pentecostal movements and the blurring of the lines between material worldly outcomes with the gospel.

 It is also clear from history that the unique events of the New Testament Apostolic era were designed to begin the Church, and not intended for the entirety of the Church.
 That is, people being able to raise others from the dead was unique to the Apostles and nobody after them.
 Speaking in tongues, and prophecy also, were done away with by the 1st century AD, because the canon was complete with the book of Revelation.
-Therefore I reject the modern notion of speaking in tongues, New Apostles or Prophets.
-I also heavily scrutinize anyone claiming they heard from God, received a dream or a vision, as we already have the full revelation we need in the Scriptures.
+Therefore I reject the modern notion of speaking in tongues, of “New Apostles” or Prophets.
+We do not need prophets after the incarnate Word of God has revealed Himself and given us pure wisdom.
+I also heavily scrutinize anyone claiming they heard from God or received a dream or a vision, as we already have the full and sufficient revelation we need in the Scriptures.
+While it is not impossible to hear from God through a vision, all things must be tested extensively.

 For my documentary titled, “Should Christians Be Involved in Politics”, go here.